-The Louisiana Legislative Auditor’s (LLA’s) mission statement includes a commitment to foster accountability and transparency in Louisiana government.
+The Louisiana Legislative Auditor (LLA)’s mission statement includes a commitment to foster accountability and transparency in Louisiana government.
 LLA’s primary vehicle to accomplish this objective for local auditees is through receiving these agencies’ annual financial reports.

 There has traditionally been a wide disparity in the reporting of fraud and misappropriations in local auditees’ reports.
 Local auditees do not want information about fraud and misappropriations to be made public, and may not be entirely forthcoming about these matters to the CPA performing the local auditee’s audit or other attest engagement.

-CPAs use professional judgment in writing findings reporting fraud and misappropriations.
-These findings sometimes do not include all of the elements of a finding required by the Government Auditing Standards.
+CPAs use professional judgment in writing findings as well as reporting fraud and misappropriations.
+These findings sometimes do not include all of the elements of a finding required by Government Auditing Standards (GAS) paragraph 6.17.
 When one or more of these elements are missing, it is difficult for the user of the report to have a clear picture of what happened.
+Fraud and misappropriation may require two levels of reporting: reporting the act to the District Attorney and the Legislative Auditor, and reporting the incident in the audit report.

-Government Auditing Standards requires the auditor to report fraud that is material, either quantitatively or qualitatively, to the financial statements or other financial data significant to the audit objectives; in the Independent Auditor’s Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
+GAS paragraph 7.44 requires the auditor to report fraud that is material, either quantitatively or qualitatively, to the financial statements or other financial data significant to the audit objectives in the Independent Auditor’s Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.

-What about instances of fraud or misappropriations that are determined to be immaterial to the local auditee’s financial statements, but are still of interest to the users of the report because of the public nature of the funds?
+What about instances of fraud or misappropriations that are determined to be immaterial to the local auditee’s financial statements?

 - A general statement describing the fraud or misappropriation that occurred.